jsonkung/image-colorization/README.md

 Dependencies can be installed by running `pip install -r requirements.txt`

 To run the colorization methods, use `main.py` where several tests are already provided.
+You may need to create a directory called `outputs` in order to run the existing tests.